What are some questions I can ask my doctor about basal and squamous cell skin cancer?

-Can you explain the different types of skin cancer?
+- Can you explain the different types of skin cancer?

-- Has the cancer spread beneath my skin?
+- Has the cancer grown deep into the skin?
 Has it spread to lymph nodes or to other organs?

 - Will I need any other tests before we can decide on treatment?

 - What are my treatment options?
 What do you recommend?
 Why?

-- Will I be OK if the cancer is just removed with no follow-up treatment?
+- Will I be OK if the cancer is just removed with no other treatment?

 - What risks or side effects should I expect with my treatment?

 - Will I have a scar after treatment?